 What Can You Do with a Graphic Design Degree?
 Exploring Your Options

 The road to career success looks different for everyone.
-After some thought, you’re starting to realize that a career in graphic design might be the right path for you.
-But before you commit the time and money it takes to acquire a formal education, you want to know what your job prospects will look like after graduation.
+After some thought, you’re starting to consider pursuing a graphic design career path.
+But before you commit the time and money it takes to acquire the formal training many employers require, you want a better idea of the potential job prospects will look like after graduation.

 So what can you do with a Graphic Design degree, anyway?